Spark-NF/qt-google-analytics/README.md

 ```

 ### (Optional) Override the User-Agent header
-By default, an User-Agent for the current platform will be generated.
+By default, an [User-Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) header for the current platform will be generated.
 If you wish to override it and provide your own, you can use `setUserAgent`.
-Note that Google Analytics bases its platform detection on the User-Agent header, so overriding it to a const might make your platform analytics less reliable.
+Note that Google Analytics bases part of its platform detection on the User-Agent header, so overriding it to a const might make your platform analytics less reliable.

 ```cpp
 analytics.setUserAgent("Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/114.0.0.0 Safari/537.36");
 ```

+Note that this does not impact the [User-Agent Client Hints](https://wicg.github.io/ua-client-hints/) sent with the request.

 ### Send events
 Once you're set up, you can send events using the `sendEvent` method: